-School Bas sed Crisis Team Lead: 1.
-Establish telephone tree or Connect Ed to notify faculty before return to school, schedule an emergency faculty meeting to update faculty and staff of events.
-Use e-mail, PA system and/or written information in mailboxes a beginning of day to inform staff of Emergency Meeting.
-2. Gather faculty and staff together before school for an emergency meeting.
+School-Based Mental Health Crisis Team Lead:

+- Establish telephone tree or Connect Ed to notify faculty before return to school, schedule an emergency faculty meeting to update faculty and staff of events.
+Use e-mail, PA system and/or written information in mailboxes at beginning of day to inform staff of Emergency Meeting. - 2.
+Gather faculty and staff together before school for an emergency meeting.
 Provide handout covering recommendations for dealing with a loss in the classroom.
-(PREPARE Handout 21-Sample Classroom Meeting Script and Outline).
-A copy of the newspaper article and/or crisis fact sheet will be helpful to control rumors.
-3. Decide with team coordinator how widely to announce the loss, i.e., just to the affected classes, an entire grade level, or the entire school.
+(PREPaRE Handout 21-Sample Classroom Meeting Script and Outline).
+A copy of the newspaper article and/or crisis fact sheet will be helpful to control rumors. - 3.
+Decide with team coordinator how widely to announce the loss, i.e., just to the affected classes, an entire grade level, or the entire school.
 (It is NOT recommended to announce over the PA system).
-4. Make arrangements to visit selected classes to speak to the students (ex.
-Follow the deceased student's schedule) Person identified: 5.
-Follow up with short faculty meetings, planning-period meetings, or an after-school meeting to review facts or incident and role of faculty in assisting with the loss.
-Allow faculty an opportunity to share their experiences and suggestions.
-Formal debriefing is available through the Employee Assistance Program (EAP) and/or School Crisis Team Members.